 When the weather is amazing and you don’t want to slave over a hot stove indoors, a barbecue party comes to the rescue.
 And even if you can’t invite all your friends, spending this time with your family can be amazing and valuable.
 Especially now, since it’s better to spend time in your family “bubble” – and if you’re inviting a few people over, having the party outside is the best option.
 So let’s get grilling!

 Don’t forget that this too shall pass – we mean the social distancing and keeping your guests to a minimum.
 But meanwhile, who said that a barbecue party can’t mean only two people having a great time together?
 Having a small, intimate party is a great way to become mindful of your immediate relationships – and concentrate on the love, the sunny weather (even if it’s getting a bit chilly), and of course the fun and delicious barbecue sides and treats!
-Read on for some great party ideas: supercalifragilisticexpialidocious e
+Check out https://www.malestrippersinmelbourne.com.au/, as adding male strippers to your party is a great option as well.
+Read on for more great party ideas.

 1. Find A Good Grill